Jeff-Haas/qupath_utils/pages/python_config.md

 In the Command Prompt window, Telegram will give you a URL.
 Copy the URL and paste it into a browser address bar.
 It opens your Telegram app to the right window to talk to the new bot.
 Click the Start button to talk to the bot, and send it the password from the Command Prompt window.

-You should see a reply in the Command Prompt window that telegram-send is ready for use.
-The Telegram app should also show that it's ready for use.
+- You should see a reply in the Command Prompt window that telegram-send is ready for use.
+- The Telegram app should also show a message from the bot that it's ready for use.

 You're nearly done.
 Now to test it!